Designing For Print Vs Digital: The Differences

 Conclusion

 Ideally, formats play complementary communication roles.
 Print excels for keepsake permanence, dimensional presence and high colour veracity.
-Digital spaces share exponentially through instant updates viewable anywhere through devices now everyday appendages.
+Digital spaces are shared exponentially through instant updates that are viewable anywhere through devices now's everyday appendages.

 In the end, priorities determine continued existence.
 Marshall McLuhan famously noted, “I wouldn’t have seen it if I hadn’t believed it.”
 Fortunately, more expansive fields of view perceive value in overlapping print and digital.